vladysor/SensEdu/docs/Projects/EMG.md

 Alternatively, WiFi can be used for data transfer by implementing a method similar to the [Basic_UltraSound_WiFi]({% link Library/Others.md %}#basic_ultrasound_wifi) example.

 ## Signal Processing

+A 1-second history allows the filter to capture multiple cycles of low-frequency components, such as 10Hz (1 cycle every 100ms) or even lower frequencies (e.g., motion artifacts below 10Hz).
+This improves:

+The filter's ability to attenuate noise and artifacts.
+The preservation of desired signal components, especially in the lower frequency band.

+A longer history allows low-pass filters (used in envelope detection) to smooth the rectified signal over a larger time frame, resulting in a more robust and stable envelope.
+For example, a 5Hz low-pass filter requires at least 200ms of data for one full cycle.
+With a 1-second history, the envelope will be less sensitive to short-term fluctuations or noise.

+ Sliding Overlapping Windows

+Use a 1-second buffer for filtering and envelope detection, but process overlapping chunks (e.g., update every 40ms).
+This ensures that decisions are updated frequently without sacrificing the filtering accuracy of the longer window.

 ![alt text]({{site.baseurl}}/Projects/image-2.png)